Zaprogramiacz/MGFlipView/README.md

 The library is written in SwiftUI and it can be used on all platforms (iOS, macOS, watchOS, tvOS).

-Examples of usage for all platforms are avaialble after opening `MGFlipView.xcworkspace`
+Examples of usage for all platforms are avaialble after opening `MGFlipView.xcworkspace`.

+The library is distributed via SPM.

 ## Documentation